azoth-lang/azoth.language.reference/src/implementers-notes.md

 Note: Rust uses fat pointers for trait objects.
 Swift uses 40 byte fat pointers for all protocol references.
 Go uses fat pointers for all interface references.

-## Pointer Types
+### Pointer Types

 Pointer types have been restricted to point to value types because nothing can subtype them and so their size and methods are known at compile time.
 Thus all pointer types do not need to be fat pointers.
 They are instead regular pointers the size of addresses on the given platform.

-## Trait Tables
+### Trait Tables

 Trait tables will need to contain both function pointers to the various methods, but also information about the type and its relation to any base class trait tables.
 One possible structure for this would be that at address zero of the trait table would be a pointer to the type object of the type.
 This would be used for reflection.
 At address one could be the address of the destructor function since all objects will have a destructor even if it is supplied by the compiler.
 If a type truly has no destructor, this pointer could point to a no-op function or simply be null.
 This would then be followed by slots for all the virtual methods of the type and its base classes starting from the base class an moving down.
 For subtype relationships that form a directed acyclic graph (DAG), multiple traits may expect their methods to be in the same slot.
 Thus, it may be necessary to use a separate trait table when accessing this type from a reference of the trait type.
 Thus when upcasting, the trait table pointer of the object reference will need to be changed.
-This can be easily supported by placing pointers to alternate trait tables for the type and negative offsets from the trait table pointer (i.e. before the pointer to the type object).
+This can be easily supported by placing pointers to alternate trait tables for the type at negative offsets from the trait table pointer (i.e. before the pointer to the type object).

 ## Optimize to Value

-The borrow checker will automatically provide escape analysis and will encourage a programming style where most objects do not escape.
+Reference capabilities will automatically provide escape analysis and will encourage a programming style where most objects do not escape.
 References that never escape do not need to be allocated on the heap, but can instead be allocated on the stack.
 Likewise, for owned references in objects that never escape.
 Rather than being allocated as a separate object on the heap, they can be allocated as part of the owing object.
-Not that these optimizations may occur in one function/type but not another.
+Note that these optimizations may occur in one function/type but not another.

 ## Generics